Medicare Enrolled

 What this data tells you about Dr. Havas

-Dr. Jeremy Havas is a radiation oncology in Ocala, FL, with 20 years in practice.
+Dr. Jeremy Havas is a radiation oncology specialist in Ocala, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Havas performed 12,382 Medicare services across 11,220 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Havas received a total of $251 from 3 pharmaceutical and/or device companies across 4 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.